beam-pyio/pyio-cookiecutter/docs/source/user-guide.md

 :align: center
 ```

-As the document is published via GitHub Workflows (`.github/workflows/doc.yml`), GitHub Pages should be enabled where the build and deploy source is set to *GitHub Actions*.
+As the document is published via GitHub Workflows (`.github/workflows/doc.yml`), GitHub Pages should be enabled where it is configured to be built from the `gh-pages` branch.
+Note that the dedicated branch does not exist by default, and it is not possible to enable GitHub Pages until the branch is created.
+Note that it can be created either manually or by the `deploy_workflow` job of the `doc` workflow.

 ```{image} _static/github-pages.png
 :alt: github-pages-config
 :width: 600px
 :align: center
 ```

 ## Continuous integration and continuous deployment